ninehundred1/CreateHaarClassifierTrainingSets/README.md

 **Here is what this module does:**

-1. In the case of using a movie as the image source and replacing random backgrounds, these are the steps that are done from the initial iamges to the final image:
+In the case of using a movie as the image source with a static background a few images get averaged to remove the object and create a background-only image.
+That background is then substracted from all images to extract the object only.
+Then the image is thresholded, contoured to selectively keep the object.
+The background is then replaced by a random image.
+A vector of the border of the object is saved along with the file name and that is used with the images as the training set.

 ![OBJECTTRACKER_allobjects](https://camo.githubusercontent.com/850b0d35defe2ace5c323700f2b3fac219e318aa/687474703a2f2f692e696d6775722e636f6d2f67516b56464a412e6a7067)